 In my third year of university, I worked as a 3D artist with a group of students who were tasked with creating a ‘virtual showroom’ for the military training, simulation and consultancy company, NSC.

-• Utilised Autodesk 3DSMax and Adobe Photoshop to create a range of textured 3D assets representing NSC’s products and their office’s reception area that would be seen within virtual reality.
+• Utilised Autodesk 3dsMax and Adobe Photoshop to create a range of realistic, textured 3D assets representing NSC’s products and their office’s reception area.
+These assets would be seen within virtual reality.

-• Optimised existing 3D assets created by NSC to work smoothly within the game engine, Unity.
+• Optimised existing 3D military vehicle assets created by NSC to work smoothly within the game engine, Unity.

 • Demonstrated quick learning skills by learning how to use Unity to create real-time environments.
 Created grassland environment within Unity and contributed towards the recreation of NSC’s reception area.

 Domino Effect Ltd, Canterbury, Kent

 3D Artist, July 2013 to September 2014

-Followed team leader’s instructions to provide over 50 game-ready 3D environmental assets (such as dumpsters, dental chairs and electric chair switches), and more than 80 texture files for the the first-person shooter game, Red Awakening.
-Utilised 3DSMax for modelling and UV mapping, and Adobe Photoshop for texturing.
+Followed team leader’s instructions to provide over 50 game-ready 3D environmental assets (such as dumpsters, dental chairs and electric chair switches), and more than 80 texture files for the stylised first-person shooter game, Red Awakening.
+Utilised 3dsMax for modelling and UV mapping, and Adobe Photoshop for texturing.
 Contributed actively in weekly meetings to discuss common issues and share new ideas.

 • Demonstrated communication skills at Insomnia Gaming Festival stall, by displaying Red Awakening to festival attendees and video game developers.